Streaming XML with FME Flow

 XML is a markup language that enables users to exchange data across web services.
 In FME Flow, a workspace can be published using the Data Streaming Service to easily create a web application to stream spatial data stored as XML.

-The example below shows how to create a workspace that takes spatial data and writes it out to XML, which can then be published to FME Flow to generate a direct URL that can be used to stream the data within a web service.
+The example below demonstrates how to create a workspace that processes spatial data and writes it out to XML, which can then be published to an FME Flow to generate a direct URL that can be used to stream the data within a web service.

-The second section of this tutorial will provide an overview of the data streaming service with GML format - an OGC specification for representing geographic data in XML.
+The second section of this tutorial provides an overview of the data streaming service with GML format, an OGC specification for representing geographic data in XML.

 Step-by-step Instructions